Transfer Application Frequently Asked Questions

 What is the Transfer Early Action Program?

 Each year a small number of transfer applicants may be accepted through the Transfer Early Action program.
-If you wish to be considered through this program you should submit your materials as soon as possible after March 1 and indicate that you wish to be reviewed through this program on your application.
+If you wish to be considered through this program you should submit your materials as soon as possible and indicate that you wish to be reviewed through this program on your application.
 These decisions will be based on only the first semester of 1L grades.
 You will be asked on your application whether or not you wish to be reviewed with only one semester of grades.
 In order for your application to be reviewed, BU must also be in receipt of a letter of recommendation from one of your law school professors and a letter of good standing from your law school.

 If you are admitted via the Transfer Early Action program you will be expected to confirm your intent to enroll with a $1000 deposit within two weeks of your admission.
 It is expected that students admitted based on only one semester of grades will perform at a level consistent with their first semester during their second semester.